Bachelor of Arts (BA) in Journalism

 Declaring a Major

 Admission to the major is open to all students who have been admitted to UH Mānoa.
 Download and complete the Declaration of Major form (or Double Major form).
 Email a scan/photo of your completed form to firstname.lastname@example.org and we’ll take it from there.

 Advising and Graduation

 Students should see a faculty adviser when considering journalism as a major, or soon after declaring the major, to ensure we create the most efficient and fulfilling path for each individual.
 We recommend a one-on-one advising session every semester as a way to stay on track and complete the degree in a timely manner.
-To schedule this advising, please contact firstname.lastname@example.org.
-To help you conceptualize the major, and its requirements, here is a visualization in the form of a Program Sheet and a Plan Template.
-For guidance on general graduation requirements, outside of the major, we collaborate with the College of Social Sciences ACCESS advisers in Dean Hall, Room 2.
+To schedule this advising, please contact email@example.com.
+To help you conceptualize the Journalism (BA) and its requirements download the associated Program Sheet / Plan Template (under College of Social Sciences).
+For guidance on general graduation requirements, outside of the major, we collaborate with the College of Social Sciences advisers in Dean Hall, Room 2.